BrennanMcDonald/QuarkCSS/README.md

 ## Building

 QuarkCSS uses `gulpJS` as a build system.

+ - To build the minified styles run `gulp styles`
+ - To build the un-minified styles, run `gulp scss`
+ - To run the file watch and development server, run `gulp dev`

 ## Contributing